dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

   ).mkString("\n")
 }

-// this make it look like:
+// this makes it look like:
 //   A B C
 //1  X .
 O
 //2  .
 X O